How do I get an interview?

 Is the program accredited?

 Yes, the program has been fully accredited since emergency medicine residency programs were first reviewed and accredited.
-We recently completed a scheduled site survey by the Residency Review Committee (RRC-EM) and expect to receive full reaccreditation.
-Our last was in 2005 and we received full 8-year reaccreditation at that time (as part of a pilot program of top EM programs as opposed to the “gold standard” of 5-year accreditation).
+In June of 2018, we completed a scheduled site survey by the Residency Review Committee (RRC-EM) and received full reaccreditation.